-During fiscal 2021, the Committee was composed of Messrs.
-Balkema, Bem, Harris, Richardson, and Mses.
-Gioia and Williams.
-Mr. Balkema resigned from his position as Director and Co-Chair of the Management Development & Compensation Committee on July 20, 2021, and Nancy Gioia, Co-Chair of the Committee was elected the Chair.
-None of these persons has at any time been an employee of the Company or any of its subsidiaries.
+During fiscal 2022, the Committee was composed of Mses.
+Gioia, Williams and Messrs.
+Bem, Harris and Richardson.
 There are no relationships among the Company's executive officers, members of the Committee or entities whose executives serve on the Board that require disclosure under applicable SEC regulations.